 - The student must have successfully completed a bachelor’s, master’s, or doctoral degree in a field on the DHS STEM Designated Degree Program List, from a SEVIS-certified college or university.

-- The student must have not previously received a 17-month OPT extension after earning a STEM degree.
+- The student must have not previously received a STEM OPT extension after earning a STEM degree.

-- The student must apply for the extension using the form I-765 Form and by paying the fee (currently $380.00) through CIE.
+- The student must apply for the extension using the form I-765 Form and by paying the fee (currently $410.00) through CGE.

-- CIE advisers must recommend the OPT extension and issue a new I-20 with the appropriate OPT recommendation noted.
+- CGE advisers must recommend the OPT extension and issue a new I-20 with the appropriate OPT recommendation noted.

 - The student must file the extension officially with USCIS before the current period of OPT expires.
 A student who files a timely application is eligible to continue employment while the extension application is pending until either a final decision is made or for 180 days, whichever occurs first.
 After expiration of post-completion EAD, only E-Verify employment is permitted.

-- The employer must agree to report the termination or departure of the student to CIE.
+- The employer must agree to report the termination or departure of the student to CGE.

 What Is E-Verify?